 Recipe Testers’ Reviews

-This baked macaroni and cheese recipe was fantastic.
-It’s so much better than the boxed mac and cheese and not that much more labor-intensive.
-The buttered bread crumbs on top really make this dish.
-It’s perfect comfort food.
+This cast iron skillet mac and cheese recipe was fantastic.
+It’s much better than the boxed mac and cheese and not much more labor-intensive.
+The buttered panko on top makes this dish.
+It’s the perfect comfort food.

 I remember the first time I had homemade macaroni and cheese.
-My college roommate, who truth be told wasn’t much of a cook, led me into our kitchen, took out a secret recipe card from her mother, and proceeded to make the first macaroni and cheese I’d ever had that didn’t come from a box.
+My college roommate, who, truth be told, wasn’t much of a cook, led me into our kitchen, took out a secret recipe card from her mother, and proceeded to make the first macaroni and cheese I’d ever had that didn’t come from a box.
 It was a revelation, and I haven’t looked back since.
-Now you’re probably thinking, how is this version better than any version out there?
-I’ll let you in on a little secret—it’s the simplicity of the dish.
-I used aged extra-sharp Cheddar, grated the Parmesan cheese myself, and added only the nutmeg (along with salt and pepper) to flavor the cheese sauce.
-Definitely take the extra time to make the bread crumbs from stale bread, as it’s worth the effort.
-I haven’t been able to recreate the macaroni and cheese my roommate made, but I’ll admit, this is the closest I’ve been since.

 While looking on the Leite’s site for a mac & cheese recipe I decided this one would be the perfect one to make for my neighbor’s small child.
 It is plain, simple, and cheesy.
 I opted to use a blend of “colby-jack” as I thought the blend would be more kid-friendly.
 My little neighbor was thrilled with her very own mac & cheese made just for her!